visualbruno/ComfyUI-Hunyuan3DWrapper/readme.md

 pip install -r requirements.txt
 ```

 UNTESTED!
-For the texturegen part compilation is needed, I have included my compilations as a wheel for the rasterizer, and compiled .pyd for the mesh_processor, these are compiled for:
+For the texturegen part compilation is needed, I have included my compilations as a wheel for the rasterizer, and compiled .pyd for the mesh_processor (already in place), these are compiled for:

 - Windows 11 python3.12 cu126 (works with torch build on 124)

+You would do `pip install wheels\custom_rasterizer-0.1-cp312-cp312-win_amd64.whl`

 For anything else you need to compile yourself: